 As seen in the section on wool, sheep usually go about a year between shearings.
 By the end of a year-long growth period, their woolly coat has gathered burrs, plant matter and some dirt.
 Even though wool naturally repels these impurities, it needs to be thoroughly cleaned, both manually and with amole.
 When the wool is dry after washing, it is combed with carding paddles to separate, clean, and align the fibers before spinning it into yarn on the spinning wheel.

 The art of spinning wool takes years to master.
 The width, texture and tensile strength can vary greatly.
 When weaving a piece it usually requires that all the different colors of yarn be made to the same specifications.
 Otherwise the piece will be uneven, hard to weave, and aesthetically unpleasing.
 Below are two weights of yarn.

-The family uses a manually powered wooden spinning wheel.
+Porfirio's mother uses a manually powered wooden spinning wheel.
 In addition to making yarn, the spinning wheel is used to wind bobbins and to roll yarn from a ball into a large loop to be placed over the Biilieelii (Zapotec) that feeds the yarn onto the bobbins.